drewf24/world-airbnb/writeup/writeup.md

 squared value.
 It is also important to note that room types have high coefficients.

-We confirmed, all the p-values are less than the threshold of 0.05;
-therefore, the expected median availabilities predicted by the regression model are significant.

 ### Host Volume

 The last thing we have to consider, is the number of listings the host holds.
-This is significant because if whether a host hold multiple properties could influence their availbility.
-Also, those with multiple properties could use Airbnb renting as a business as a consistent source of income.
+This is significant because whether a host hold multiple properties could influence the listing availability.
+Also, those with multiple properties could use Airbnb renting business as a consistent source of income.
 We define a host as “high volume” if they hold more than one listing and “low volume” if they hold only one listing.
 Thus, it provides us with more information about the owner of the Airbnb.

 Moreover, we are trying to understand how the number of listings per host in NYC influence the availability.
 We believe this analysis could